VVITSolutions/bedrock_project/Readme.md

 Usage1.
 Add knowledge to your databasebash

-python add_to_db.py --text "My name is Ravi Kumar Boppudi" python add_to_db.py --text "I am learning AWS Bedrock and RAG in 2025" python add_to_db.py --text "I live in Hyderabad and love biryani"
+python add_to_db.py --text "My name is Ravi Kumar Boppudi"

+python add_to_db.py --text "I am learning AWS Bedrock and RAG in 2025"

+python add_to_db.py --text "I live in UK and love steak and eggs"

 2. Search your personal knowledge basebash

-python search_db.py --query "Who is Ravi?" python search_db.py --query "Where does Ravi live?" --n 2
+python search_db.py --query "Who is Ravi?"

+python search_db.py --query "Where does Ravi live?" --n 2

 Example output: